-This class is served by a companion Blackboard site, through which you may access all the on-line ereserves.
+This class is served by a companion Canvas site, through which you may access all the on-line Available in Canvass.
 Here students can access course information, such as scheduled events (i.e. the syllabus you now hold in your hand), as well as terms mentioned in lecture.
 I will also list links to web sites of interest to our class.
 Please refer to the class site periodically for such materials.
 During the semester, we will also construct a "wiki"-type site for a group of Chinese frontier communities.
 More about this activity will be discussed at the start of the semester.

-"Think Piece" Paper:
+"Think Piece" Papers:

-The "think piece" paper, to be written on assigned topics, will be based on your readings, section discussions, and the lectures.
+The "think piece" papers, to be written on assigned topics, will be based on your readings, section discussions, and the lectures.
 The first paper will be based on the Jiang Rong book Wolf Totem.
-The second paper will be based on the "wiki" site mentioned above, as well as a set of primary sources provided by the Instructor.
+The second paper will be based on the Eimer book, as well as a set of primary sources provided by the Instructor.
 These papers are not research papers; therefore, no outside reading is required.
 However, the quality of your writing, particularly the clarity and persuasiveness of your argument, will factor into the final grading.
 Late papers will be penalized half a letter grade for each day beyond the original due date.

-Required Reading
+Required Reading (Books to be purchased for class)

 - 1. Yang, Bin.
 Between Winds and Clouds: The Making of Yunnan (Second Century BCE to Twentieth Century CE).
 New York: Columbia University Press, 2009.
 Gutenberg E-book, available on-line anywhere. - 2.
-Grunfeld, A Tom.
-The Making of Modern Tibet.
-Armonk, N.Y.: M.E.
-Sharpe, 1996.
-ISBN: 9781563247149.

-- 3. Beckwith, Christopher I. Empires of the Silk Road: A History of Central Eurasia from the Bronze Age to the Present.
+Van Schaik, Sam.
+Tibet : A History.
+New Haven: Yale University Press, 2011.
+ISBN: 9780300194104.
+(E-book available through Jackson Library) - 3.
+Beckwith, Christopher I. Empires of the Silk Road: A History of Central Eurasia from the Bronze Age to the Present.
 Princeton: Princeton University Press, 2009.
-ISBN: 9780691135892. - 4.
-Rubinstein, Murray A. Taiwan: A New History.
-Armonk, N.Y.: M.E.
-Sharpe, 1999.
-E-book (available through Jackson Library) or "hard copy" ISBN: 1563248166. - 5.
-Rossabi, Morris.
-Governing China's Multiethnic Frontiers.
-Studies on ethnic groups in China.
-Seattle: University of Washington Press, 2004.
-ISBN: 9780295983905. - 6.
+ISBN: 9780691135892.
+(E-book available through Jackson Library) - 4.
+Rigger, Shelley.
+Why Taiwan Matters : Small Island, Global Powerhouse.
+Updated ed.
+Lanham: Rowman and Littlefield, 2011.
+ISBN: 9781442204805.
+(E-book available through Jackson Library) - 5.
+David Eimer, The Emperor Far Away: Travels at the Edge of China.
+New York: Bloomsbury, 2014.
+ISBN: 9781620403631 - 6.
 Jiang, Rong, and Howard Goldblatt.
 Wolf Totem.
 New York: Penguin Press, 2008.
-ISBN: 9781594201561.
+ISBN: 9780143115144. - 7.
+Roberts, Sean R. The War on the Uyghurs : China's Internal Campaign against a Muslim Minority.
+Princeton Studies in Muslim Politics.
+Princeton: Princeton University Press, 2020.
+ISBN: 9780691202211.
+(E-book available through Jackson Library)